morian/aiostem/docs/reference/connector.rst

 .. currentmodule:: aiostem.connector

-These classes are used to help with the connection to the remote Tor server trough its control port, providing a simple `connect` method returning a full-duplex link.
+These helper classes are either used directly or indirectly to help with connecting to the control port.
+They simply provide a ``connect`` method returning a full-duplex link as a :class:`tuple` of :class:`asyncio.StreamReader` and :class:`asyncio.StreamWriter`.

+You can easily create your own and then provide it to the :class:`.Controller`, for instance this can be handy to pass through a socks proxy or establish a TLS connection.

 Base connector
 --------------

+This is a base abstract class for all connectors, derive your own connector from this class!

 .. autoclass:: ControlConnector
-   :no-show-inheritance:
    :members: